DLPietro/igaming-analytics-case-study/README.md

 I built a **fully interactive dashboard** in Tableau Public that visualizes all key KPIs from the simulation:

 - Daily NGR trend
-- Intra-week cohort retention heatmap
-- GGR by game type (Slot = 71% of revenue)
+- GGR by game type
 - Bonus conversion impact
 - Churn risk segmentation